nicopedrazzi/Thinkbox/README.md

 ThinkBox is a desktop note-taking app that turns your notes into structured reminders using a local AI model.

+## Motivation

+My project is an app that lets you write quick notes and come back later, for example I use it while working if something passes trough my mind like : "shoooooot I have to water my plants", I write it there.
+The cool thing, at least for me, is that I integrated a model, qwen2.5:3b to classify the notes into actual reminders or todo list.
+This makes organizie my random thoughts even easier, cleaner and faster.

 ## Features